web statistics

 Michael Panontin

-Taking their cue from the spasm bands of early New Orleans, essentially motley collections of musicians performing on found objects, London, Ontario's Nihilist Spasm Band are a fine example of both music and paradox at their most extreme.
+Taking their cue from the spasm bands of early New Orleans, which were essentially motley collections of musicians performing on found objects, London, Ontario's Nihilist Spasm Band are a fine example of both music and paradox at their most extreme.

-© 2006-2024 - canuckistanmusic.com
+© 2006-2025 - canuckistanmusic.com